oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/README.md

 ## Support

 Oracle Globally Distributed Database on Docker is supported on Oracle Linux 7.
-Oracle Globally Distributed Database on Podman is supported on Oracle Linux 8 and onwards.
+Oracle Globally Distributed Database on Podman is supported on Oracle Linux 8 and later releases.

 ## License

-To run Oracle Globally Distributed Database, regardless whether inside or outside a Container, ensure to download the binaries from the Oracle website and accept the license indicated at that page.
+To run Oracle Globally Distributed Database, whether inside or outside a Container, you must download the binaries from the Oracle website and accept the license indicated at that page.

-All scripts and files hosted in this project and GitHub docker-images/OracleDatabase repository required to build the Docker and Podman images are, unless otherwise noted, released under UPL 1.0 license.
+All scripts and files hosted in this project and the GitHub docker-images/OracleDatabase repository required to build the Docker and Podman images are, unless otherwise noted, released under UPL 1.0 license.

 ## Copyright